 Lillia is 12, homeschooling and attends Community School of the Arts.
 Lillia and Isaac are active in the church youth group.

 Josie, age 9, and Scarlet, age 7, attend elementary school and are doing great there.
-Last year when I made the decision to put them in public school, it was a big change for me.
-I had homeschooled my kids full-time for 16 years, but I couldn’t deny that I felt the Lord was beginning a new season in our lives.
-Thankfully, all of the fears I had about putting them in public school were unfounded.
-They are learning a lot, have great teachers and I get to have lunch with them anytime I want. 😀
+I had homeschooled all of my kids full-time for 16 years, but I couldn’t deny that I felt the Lord was beginning a new season in our lives.
+Josie and Scarlet are thriving at their school, have great teachers and I get to have lunch with them anytime I want. 😀

 My apologies for not faithfully keeping up with this blog.
 I am assuming you will understand why after reading this post.
 My days are busy, or I’d rather say, fruitful.
 If you have any questions about refugee advocacy, I would love to connect with you privately.
 You can email me at firstname.lastname@example.org.
 May God bless you!